tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Hungry Darkness

+_Recharge 16+:_ When you deal damage to an enemy with an attack made with this implement, that damage becomes ongoing acid damage (hard save ends, 16+).

+**Quirk:** Cruel.

+---

+#### Manipulation

+When you cast an attack spell using this staff, you gain a +1 bonus to attack and damage with that spell if it has any additional negative effect on the target(s) besides damage (including ongoing damage).

+**Quirk:** Expects to be treated with respect.

+---

+#### Massacres

+When you cast an attack spell using this staff, you gain a +1 attack bonus with that spell if it has more than one target.

+**Quirk:** Obsessed with numbers and calculations.

+---

 #### Oakenheart Stave

 _Recharge 11+:_ Leaning on this heavy staff for a moment connects you with the living earth and the boundless regenerative energy of the trees.
 If you do nothing in your turn – no move actions, no attacks or standard action, no quick or free actions, not even rolling any saves – you automatically heal using a recovery.

 **Quirk:** You start putting down roots.
 Emotional ones, to begin with.

+---

+#### Prime Mover

+When you roll initiative, if you have the highest initiative (not including ties), the staff’s default bonus increases by +1 that battle.

+**Quirk:** Keeps meticulous records.

+---

+#### Prophecy

+_Recharge 16+:_ This ornate ivory staff is decorated with thousands of tiny letters, whose endless combinations and recombinations encapsulate every possible prophecy.
+You may only glimpse a fraction of the full divine insight contained in the staff, but it’s enough to give you an edge.
+When you activate the staff, pick three combatants – allies or enemies – and roll 1d20 for each of them.
+That d20 is the natural roll they’re going to make for their next attack.
+So, when a target of your prophecy makes an attack, they don’t need to roll the die – they just take the d20 you rolled for them and use the value shown on it.

+The vision only looks into the immediate future – if any of the targeted creatures don’t make an attack by the end of your next turn, discard the value you rolled for them.

+The staff doesn’t give you any special power to affect the future, it just gives you a brief insight into likely outcomes.

+**Quirk:** Speaks in riddles.

 ---